bellirodrigo2/grpcAPI/articles/article_1_ctxinject.md

 - **Function signature analysis and transformation at runtime** - Parse any function signature and understand what each parameter needs
 - **Type-safe dependency resolution with Python's type system** - Use type hints to match dependencies without losing static analysis benefits
-- **Async/sync compatibility for modern Python patterns** - Handle both sync and async functions seamlessly
+- **Async/sync compatibility for modern Python patterns** - Handle both sync and async functions seamlessly, including contextmanager
 - **Performance** - Do signature mapping at bootstrap time, enable parallel async dependency processing

 ### Design Principles